Christopher Lambert: He’s Nearly Blind Which Is Why Highlander Is Weird

 As a producer, Christopher Lambert has many credits under his name, split between French and American films.
 On the American side, his credits include Knight Moves, Nine Months, When Saturday Comes, and Resurrection.

 On the novelist side, Christopher Lambert is known for two French novels.
-They are La fille porte-bonheur, which was published in 2011, and Le juge, which saw publication in 2015.
+They are La fille porte-bonheur, which was published in 2011, and Le juge, which was published in 2015.

 Over the years, Christopher Lambert continued to enjoy making both French and American movies.
 Some of his more well-known American movies include the Fortress series (Fortress and Fortress 2), he was the villain in the Nicholas Cage Ghost Rider sequel Ghost Rider: Spirit of Vengeance, he played Lord Raiden in the original Mortal Kombat movie, he was also in Mean Guns, Beowulf, and more recently 10 Days in a Madhouse.